adngdb/spectateur/README.md

 Users can modify the data returned by the API in any way they want using JavaScript.
 The resulting data is then rendered in a table or as a chart.
 Reports can then be saved and shared using the URL.

+For example, here's a report showing the top signatures, top versions, and a table of the latest crash reports for the Firefox crashes of the last week: http://spectateur.lqbs.fr/#f49db2ae-337e-46b0-85f3-20967d58efa4

 Note: This is a **prototype**.

 ## Tools